yujunz/ssbench/README.rst

 - A ``container_concurrency`` value which determines the level of client concurrency used by ``ssbench-master`` to create the benchmark containers.
   This value is optional and defaults to 10.

+For each operation of the benchmark run, a size category is first chosen based on the relative counts for each size category in the ``initial_files`` dictionary.
+This probability for each size category appears under the "% Ops" column in the report.
+Then an operation type is chosen based on that size category's CRUD profile (which can be individually specified or may be inherited from the "top level" CRUD profile).

+If each size category has its own CRUD profile, then the overall CRUD profile of the benchmark run will be a weighted average between the values in the "% Ops" column and the CRUD profile of each size category.
+This weighted average CRUD profile is included in the report on the "CRUD weighted average" line.

 .. _eventlet: http://eventlet.net/